Tejas1510/Hacking-Scripts/Python/Word Transfer/README.md

 <h2>Description:</h2>

-A. Steps to create the socket program on word transfer from client to server with Ubuntu on VM as the server:
+Steps to create the socket program on word transfer from client to server with Ubuntu on VM as the server:
 - First created a python file on ubuntu which contains a list of words
 - Imported the words file while creating the server file on Ubuntu
 - While creating the server file on Ubuntu(word_transfer_server):
-	a.
-First created a socket
+	- First created a socket
-	b.
-Took an arbitary port number greater than 1023(in this case it is 3603) for the transfer of infromation
+	- Took an arbitary port number greater than 1023(in this case it is 3603) for the transfer of infromation
-	c.
-Binded the ports of the client and server
+	- Binded the ports of the client and server
-	d.
-Listened to the client for information
+	- Listened to the client for information
-	e.
-Received the word from the client
+	- Received the word from the client
-	f.
-Checked if the word was present in the predefined list
+	- Checked if the word was present in the predefined list
-	g.
-Passed back the result of the search to the client
+	- Passed back the result of the search to the client
-	h.
-Ended the connection
+	- Ended the connection
 - While creating the client file on Windows(word_transfer_client):
-	a.
-First created a socket
+	- First created a socket
-	b.
-Took the same port number as in the server(in this case 3603)
+	- Took the same port number as in the server(in this case 3603)
-	c.
-Looked for the ip address in the Ubuntu on VM
+	- Looked for the ip address in the Ubuntu on VM
-	d.
-Entered the ip address for connecting with the server
+	- Entered the ip address for connecting with the server
-	e.
-Took the word from the client
+	- Took the word from the client
-	f.
-Sent the word to check if it's present in the list
+	- Sent the word to check if it's present in the list
-	g.
-Received the search result from the server
+	- Received the search result from the server
-	h.
-Displayed it to the client
+	- Displayed it to the client
-	i.
-Ended the connection
+	- Ended the connection

 ## Output
 <hr>